Salzhaus: Possible reconstruction

-The original historical building has still not disappeared from the city's collective memory.
-In the 1980s, there were still efforts by the citizens to rebuild the Salzhaus true to the original in the course of the reconstruction of the east line of the Römerberg, which only failed due to a lack of money.
+In the 1980s, there were efforts by citizens to rebuild the Salzhaus true to the original.
+This didn't happen due to a lack of money.
 An exhibition of the fragments in the Historisches Museum Frankfurt in December 2004 also showed that not as much building substance was lost in the Second World War as is generally assumed - around 60% of the facade is still intact in city archives.
-In 2008, on the occasion of the planned reconstruction of some important Frankfurt town houses on the area of the Technical City Hall, which was to be demolished in 2009, the documentation Spolia of the old town of Frankfurt was published.
-It also shows for the first time an inventory plan of the preserved façade parts of the salt house, which according to the study "should be incorporated into the new building of the Historical Museum as outstanding spolia".